L2jLiga/grunt-webfonts/README.md

 Type: `boolean` Default: `false`

-If `true` the generated font files and stylesheets will be generated with opentype ligature features.
+If `true` the generated font files and stylesheets will be generated with OpenType ligature features.
 The character sequences to be replaced by the ligatures are determined by the file name (without extension) of the original SVG.

 For example, you have a heart icon in `love.svg` file.
 The HTML `<h1>I <span class="ligature-icons">love</span> you!</h1>` will be rendered as `I ♥ you!`.